-Comparing the simulated Northern Hemisphere rainfall changes on a regional scale 25 with hydroclimate reconstructions for Cariaco Basin (Deplazes et al., 2013), the Arabian Sea (Deplazes et al., 2013), eastern China (Wang et al., 2001) (Fig. 5) and Central America (Hodell et al., 2008) (Fig. 6, upper panel) we find an excellent agreement between model and data with stadial (interstadial) conditions corresponding to increased aridity (pluvials).
-The reverse pattern can be found for Southern Hemisphere hydroclimate proxies in Brazil (Wang et al., 2007), Peru (Kanner et al., 2013) and Ecuador (Mosblech et al., 2012) as well as for simulated rainfall changes (Fig. 6, lower three panels).
+The reverse pattern can be found for southern hemispheric hydroclimate proxies in Brazil (Wang et al., 2007), Peru (Kanner et al., 2013) and Ecuador (Mosblech et al., 2012) as well as for simulated rainfall changes (Fig. 6, lower three panels).
 In Sect.
 3.6 we will try to reconcile some age-model discrepancies by projecting model and proxy data onto the common NGRIP GICC05 timescales (Andersen et al., 2006; Svensson et al., 2006).

-3.5 Abruptness of events
+3.5 Abruptness of stadial-interstadial transitions

-To determine the response time of various climate variables and ocean transport indicators to freshwater changes, we calculate a composite (Fig. 7, black line) based on several stadial/interstadial DO transitions by aligning the model data relative to the maximum temperature derivative of the simulated Greenland temperature (47.25, 43.9, 41.8, 38.3, 35.3, 33.6, 32.34 ka BP).
+To determine the response time of various climate variables and ocean transport indicators to freshwater changes, we calculate a composite (Fig. 7, black line) based on several stadial-interstadial DO transitions by aligning the model data relative to the maximum temperature derivative of the simulated Greenland temperature (47.25, 43.9, 41.8, 38.3, 35.3, 33.6, 32.34 ka BP).
 According to this analysis we find that the averaged DO transition takes place within 150 to 200 yr for all the climate variables in Fig. 7.
-However, for Greenland temperatures (Fig. 7a) and Northern Hemisphere sea-ice area

-- (Fig. 7e), we see a considerable acceleration and an associated increase of abruptness 100 yr into the transition.
-This is in agreement with previous estimates of the abruptness of DO stadial/interstadial transitions in Greenland ice cores (~ 125 yr) (Capron et al., 2010), although much higher rates were reported in atmospheric circulation proxies (Steffensen et al., 2008). - As already demonstrated in Figs. 3 and 5 rainfall changes in the Cariaco basin area and the Arabian Sea clearly track millennial-scale SST variations in the North Atlantic region.
-This is further supported by the composite analysis which reveals a very similar time-evolution of these variables for the averaged DO stadial/interstadial transition.
-Rainfall changes in eastern China are less well pronounced owing to a much larger level of simulated rainfall variability that is unrelated to DO events.
+However, for Greenland temperatures (Fig. 7a) and northern hemispheric sea-ice area (Fig. 7e), we see a considerable acceleration and an associated increase of abruptness 100 yr into the transition.
+This is in agreement with previous estimates of the abruptness of DO stadial-interstadial transitions in Greenland ice cores (~ 125 yr) (Capron et al., 2010), although much higher rates were reported in atmospheric circulation proxies (Steffensen et al., 2008).

+As already demonstrated in Figs. 3 and 5 rainfall changes in the Cariaco Basin area and the Arabian Sea clearly track millennial-scale SST variations in the North Atlantic region.
+This is further supported by the composite analysis which reveals a very similar time evolution of these variables for the averaged DO stadial-interstadial transition.
+Rainfall changes in eastern China are less well pronounced owing to a much larger level of simulated rainfall variability that is unrelated to DO cycles.
-According to Fig. 7h changes in the barotropic transport across the Indonesian archipelago occur almost in unison with the AMOC.
-This surprisingly fast adjustment can be attained by two processes: (i) wind changes in the Pacific (Timmermann et al.,

-2005b), (ii) fast oceanic adjustment processes involving wave propagation from the Atlantic into the Indian and Pacific Ocean, as discussed in Timmermann et al. (2005a).
-The former can modulate the Indonesian Throughflow via the Island Rule (Godfrey, 1989), whereas the latter would have to change the Joint Effect of Baroclinicity and Relief (JEBAR) term in the barotropic transport equation (Sarkisyan and Ivanov, 1971; Cane et al., 1998).
+According to Fig. 7h, changes in the barotropic transport across the Indonesian archipelago occur almost in unison with the AMOC.
+This surprisingly fast adjustment can be attained by two processes: (i) wind changes in the Pacific (Timmermann et al., 2005b), and (ii) fast oceanic adjustment processes involving wave propagation from the Atlantic into the Indian and Pacific oceans, as discussed in Timmermann et al. (2005a).
+The former can modulate the Indonesian Throughflow via the island rule (Godfrey, 1989), whereas the latter would have to change the joint effect of baroclinicity and relief (JEBAR) term in the barotropic transport equation (Sarkisyan and Ivanov, 1971; Cane et al., 1998).
 Irrespective of the relative magnitudes of these terms, our analysis clearly documents that the DO variability has far-reaching fast oceanic impacts that extend also into the other ocean basins.